Background

 Moose/Elk - Smith's Leather Balm, Oregon Trail Co.
 Boot Wax or any all natural applicant or wax.
 A nubuk or waterproofing spray can also be used to preserve color in place of the aforementioned items.

-Waxed Rough-out (shorter nap) - Smith's, Bick4, or any neutral color creme or balm.
-Beeswax works as well.
+Waxed Rough-out - Smith's, Bick4, or any neutral color creme, wax or balm.

-Mohawk/Rambler - spot clean, brush then apply waterproofing spray or wax/balm.
+Mohawk/Rambler - Any boot wax or creme listed above.
+Spot clean, brush then apply waterproofing spray or wax/balm.

 Parkhurst Mahogany - Smith's or Bick4.